Fitness Model Krissy Cela Rocks Dangerously Tight Leggings In Front Of The Iconic Hollywood Sign

 “You’re such a rockstaaar godddd,” one more raved.

-Just last week, The Inquisitr reported that the social media star sizzled in another sexy look, that time in one that was even more revealing.
+Just last week, The Inquisitr reported that the social media star sizzled in another sexy look, that time in something even more revealing.
 That time, she flaunted her ripped figure in a skimpy underwear set that included a tight white bra and matching panties, earning her a ton of attention from fans.